CDCgov/ixa-epi-isolation/docs/transmission_modifiers.md

 The `RiskCategoryType::High` does not need to be registered if innate transmissiveness is parameterized to the susceptibility of the high risk group.
-The default for the closure reading the `modifier_key` is one, meaning there is no change in the relative risk for unregistered types.
+The default for the closure reading the `modifier_key` is 1.0, meaning there is no change in the relative risk for unregistered types.
 This functional format is acceptable because we `define_person_property_with_default!`, and don't allow `PersonId`s without a `RiskCategory` to also default to one.
 Without a default for the `PersonProperty`, all individuals would be effectively in the `RiskCateogryType::High` group in this example.
 Analogous cases without a default `PersonProperty` value will need to consider this effect by either treating unregistered cases as a default or by registering all values.

 ## Computation
 ### Aggregator functions